pandas-dev/pandas-governance/governance.md

 [https://github.com/pandas-dev/pandas-governance](https://github.com/pandas-dev/pandas-governance)

+## Summary

+_pandas_ is a community-owned and community-run project.
+Major technical changes to the project are managed by the PDEP (pandas enhancement proposal) process, described in PDEP-1 at https://pandas.pydata.org/pdeps/0001-purpose-and-guidelines.html .
+Because of the large scope of the project, the project is managed by a number of different Teams, who each have responsibilities for different aspects of the project.
+A Steering Committee, elected on an annual basis, coordinates the activities of the different Teams.

 ## The Project

-The pandas Project (The Project) is an open source software project affiliated with the 501(c)3 NumFOCUS Foundation.
-The goal of The Project is to develop open source software for data ingest, data preparation, data analysis, and data visualization for the Python programming language.
-The Software developed by The Project is released under the BSD (or similar) open source license, developed openly and hosted in public GitHub repositories under the [pandas GitHub organization](https://github.com/pandas-dev).
-Examples of Project Software include the main pandas code repository and the pandas-stubs library.
+The pandas Project (The Project) is an open source software project sponsored by the 501(c)3 NumFOCUS Foundation.
+NumFOCUS provides pandas with fiscal, legal, and administrative support to help ensure the health and sustainability of the project.
+The goal of The Project is to develop open source software that is the fundamental high-level building block for doing practical, real world data analysis in Python.
+Additionally, it has the broader goal of becoming the most powerful and flexible open source data analysis / manipulation tool available in any language.
+The Software developed by
+The Project is released under the BSD (or similar) open source license, developed openly and hosted on public GitHub repositories under the [`pandas-dev` GitHub organization](https://github.com/pandas-dev).
+Examples of Project Software include the main pandas code repository, pandas website, and the pandas-stubs library.

-Through its affiliation with NumFOCUS, The Project has the right to receive tax-deductible donations in the United States of America.

 The Project is developed by a team of distributed developers, called Contributors.
 Contributors are individuals who have contributed code,